Maurice Suckling: Death and legacy

 While continuing in work, from around January 1777 a long-term but undiagnosed illness had begun to take a considerable toll on Suckling's health.
-He would often spend days at a time "in much bodily pain".
-Naval historian N. A. M. Rodger argues that Suckling was a "less successful choice" than Palliser had been because of this, but that he was still an able man.
-Having attended his last meeting of the Navy Board on 4 March 1778, he suddenly and unexpectedly died in his apartments at the Navy Office on 14 July, aged fifty-two.
+He would often spend days at a time "in much bodily pain", as he wrote to Sandwich on 28 January.
+The naval historian N. A. M. Rodger argues that Suckling was a "less successful choice" than Palliser had been as Comptroller of the Navy because of this, but that he was still an able man.
+Having attended his last meeting of the Navy Board on 4 March 1778, he suddenly and unexpectedly died in his apartments at the Navy Office, London, on 14 July, aged fifty-two.
 He was buried in the chancel of Barsham Church.

 Having missed almost every battle that took place during the War of the Austrian Succession and Seven Years' War, Syrett argues that the majority of Suckling's career was "uneventful and perhaps even lacklustre".
 While he found success as Comptroller of the Navy that, Syrett suggests, might have seen him become "one of the great naval administrators of the Royal Navy", the overwhelming reason for Suckling's enduring fame lies with Horatio Nelson.
 Suckling is most remembered as the man who was instrumental in beginning and supporting Nelson's naval career as he grew to become a national hero.
 Even after Suckling's death his relationships with officers such as Parker resulted in preferment for Nelson.
 Nelson would go on to remember his uncle's conduct at Cape Français, recollecting it prior to fighting the Battle of Trafalgar exactly forty-eight years later.
 Sugden emphasises Suckling's importance to Nelson, saying that he had "managed his career, planned every move and cleared away every obstacle".
 Nelson said after Suckling's death that:

 Personal life

 Suckling married his cousin Mary Walpole, daughter of Horatio Walpole, 1st Baron Walpole, on 20 June 1764.
-The marriage further increased Suckling's network of powerful connections, as Mary was the sister-in-law of the daughter of William Cavendish, 3rd Duke of Devonshire, another powerful family.
+The marriage further increased Suckling's network of powerful connections, as Mary was the sister-in-law of the daughter of William Cavendish, 3rd Duke of Devonshire, another powerful figure.
 The couple did not have any children before Mary died in 1766.
 The death of much of Suckling's family before him left "a worrying void in his life" according to Sugden.
 With very few close relatives, his will of 1774 left bequests to his brother and some of the Walpole family, but the majority of his wealth was split between Catherine's children.
 Suckling left his sword, said to have previously been owned by Galfridus Walpole, to Nelson.